edgelesssys/constellation/docs/versioned_docs/version-2.7/getting-started/first-steps.md

 and have access to a cloud subscription.

 :::tip
-If you don't have a cloud subscription, check out [MiniConstellation](first-steps-local.md), which lets you set up a local Constellation cluster using virtualization.
+If you don't have a cloud subscription, you can also set up a [local Constellation cluster using virtualization](../getting-started/first-steps-local.md) for testing.
 :::

 :::note